agentrickard/domain/README.txt

 The first domain will use the HTTP_HOST value of the request made when installing the module.
-This value may be edited by going to Admin > Build > Domains and editing the Primary Domain value.
+This value may be edited by going to Admin > Structure > Domains and editing the Primary Domain value.

 The second domain will be given the value test.example.com, where example.com is the Primary Domain value.
 This domain is set to be